Joe Rullo

-Joseph Vincent Rullo (June 16, 1916 – October 28, 1969) was a professional baseball player.
+Joseph Vincent Rullo (June 16, 1916 – October 28, 1969) was an American professional baseball player.

 Rullo attended South Philadelphia High School where he was not selected for the school's baseball team because he was too small.
 He nonetheless earned a professional contract on the strength of his play in sandlot ball.

 He was a second baseman over parts of two seasons (1943–44) with the Philadelphia Athletics.
 For his career, he compiled a .212 batting average in 151 at-bats, with 11 runs batted in.

 After his playing career ended, he spent several seasons as a minor league manager.

-He was born in New York City and died in Philadelphia at the age of 53.
+He was born in New York City and died in Philadelphia, at the age of 53.